Chinatown: Europe

 Several urban Chinatowns exist in major European capital cities.
 There is Chinatown, London, England as well as major Chinatowns in Birmingham, Liverpool, Newcastle, and Manchester.
 Berlin, Germany has one established Chinatown in the area around Kantstrasse of Charlottenburg in the West.
 Antwerp, Belgium has also seen an upstart Chinese community, that has been recognized by the local authorities since 2011.
 The city council of Cardiff has plans to recognize the Chinese Diaspora in the city.

 The Chinatown in Paris, located in the 13th arrondissement, is the largest in Europe, where many Vietnamese – specifically ethnic Chinese refugees from Vietnam – have settled and in Belleville in the northeast of Paris as well as in Lyon.
 In Italy, there is a Chinatown in Milan between Via Luigi Canonica and Via Paolo Sarpi and others in Rome and Prato.
 In the Netherlands, Chinatowns exist in Amsterdam, Rotterdam and the Hague.

-In the United Kingdom, several exist in Birmingham, Liverpool, London, Manchester and Newcastle Upon Tyne.
 The Chinatown in Liverpool is the oldest Chinese community in Europe.
 The Chinatown in London was established in the Limehouse district in the late 19th century.
 The Chinatown in Manchester is located in central Manchester.